dparis/phzr/README.md

 ## How do I get started?

-Once phzr has been deployed to clojars (coming soon!), just include the phzr library in your ClojureScript project's build dependencies.
+Just include the phzr library in your ClojureScript project's build dependencies.
 The phzr library makes use of the awesome cljsjs package system to pull in the correct Phaser javascript source automatically.

 Once you've got phzr installed in your project, check out the Phaser [documentation](http://phaser.io/docs) and